PierfrancescoSoffritti/android-youtube-player/README.md

   return;
 ```

-## Hide the YouTube Watermark On Pause
+## Hide YouTube Watermark On Pause

 The YouTube logo in the bottom right corner can also be distracting.
 Here's how to hide it: